-We are excited to welcome these faculty presenters to the 2020 VA Five-Day.
+We are pleased to confirm these faculty presenters for the 2024 VA Five-Day.